Guides

 It’s helpful to understand other people’s preferred gender pronouns so we can build respectful relationships – especially with our colleagues and clients.
 It’s important to remember that the language we use matters.
 When you refer to someone by their correct pronouns, you show them respect and acknowledge their identity.
 This also allows for a more diverse and inclusive workplace.

 A simple way to do this is by adding pronouns to email signatures.
-You should be encouraging teams to add their preferred gender pronouns in an email signature.
+You should be encouraging teams to add their preferred gender pronouns as part of a professional email signature.
 It’s a small gesture, but it can go a long way.

 But what does adding pronouns to email signatures entail?
 Here, we’ll look at why it’s important to include gender pronouns in email signatures, how to introduce the idea to your team, and the most effective way to roll out custom email signatures across your business.